TAbdiukov/CCSP-Mnemonics/README.md

 * On-prem - Your datacenter
 * Private - CSP only services you (CSP is your Sugar Baby) - Expensive.
 	* **Community** - (U.S. Intelligence) **Community** Cloud - cloud for those who share a mission!
 * Hybrid - Your infrastructure 🖤 CSP's cloud.
-This is hard to configure well.
+Uses data portability technology and is hard to configure well.
 * Public - CSP's cloud for everyone, including crooks.
 Multitenancy.

 ### Trusted Computing